2018 Afghan parliamentary election: Conduct

 The parliamentary election was held as scheduled on 20 October.
 A third of polling stations did not open.
 Reports showed that there were long lines and high voter turnout at available polling stations.
 Delays in the arrival of election workers also caused some polling station to remain open longer so people would be able to cast their vote.
 The provinces of Kandahar and Ghanzi will hold elections at a later date.
 Immediately after the polls closed, election workers began counting the ballots.

 The chairman of the Independent Election Commission (IEC) of Afghanistan, Gulajan Bade Sayad, said more than 2 million Afghans had voted in 27 provinces by 2 p.m. local time, with at least 638,000 votes coming from Kabul.
 IEC officials reported that up to 4 million registered Afghan voters turned out to cast their ballot.
 The IEC further stated that approximately 3 million registered voters were confirmed to have cast their ballot and some suggested that numerous sums of the country's 9 million registered voters didn't exist and were based on forgery of identification.
 The U.N.
 Assistance Mission in Afghanistan (UNAMA) stated it was "encouraged by the high numbers of Afghans who turned out" and praised the efforts which were made to ensure the election would take place.
-Voting was also extended to October 21, with the exemption of Kandahar and Ghanzi, and after the polls closed, Sayad announced that approximately 4 million registered Afghan voters had cast their ballot in the two days of voting.
+Voting was also extended to 21 October, with the exemption of Kandahar and Ghanzi, and after the polls closed, Sayad announced that approximately 4 million registered Afghan voters had cast their ballot in the two days of voting.

 Over 170 people were killed or wounded in bombings and rocket attacks throughout the first day of voting, with at least 18 people killed and 67 injured in blasts near polling stations in the capital, Kabul.

-On October 27, 2018, Kandahar held its election.
+On 27 October 2018, Kandahar held its election.

 Turnout

 3,296,643 people voted out of 8,663,531 registered to vote, a turnout of 38%.

 Sayad stated that the IEC estimated voter turnout to be at an "impressive" 45 percent, with women participating at an "historic" fraction of 33 percent of the voters.
-This does not include results from the provinces of Kandahar and Ghanzi, which were to hold elections at later dates.
+This does not include results from the provinces of Kandahar and Ghazni, which were to hold elections at later dates.

-Higher-than-expected turnout was also reported in the Kandahar election which took place on October 27.
+Higher-than-expected turnout was also reported in the Kandahar election which took place on 27 October.